Athul5817h/Amazon-Webscrap/README.md

 Amazon.in Laptop Scraper

 📘 Overview
+This project is a simple Python web scraper that collects laptop listings from Amazon.in search results and saves them into a CSV file.
+The script automatically extracts key product details, such as image, title, rating, price, and whether the item is an Ad (sponsored) or Organic result.

+🧠 What the Script Does
+When executed, the script:

+Sends a request to the Amazon search results page for a keyword (default: laptop).

+Parses the HTML using BeautifulSoup.

-This Python script scrapes Amazon.in search results for laptop listings and extracts the following information for each product:
+Extracts information for each product:

-🖼 Image (product thumbnail URL)
+🖼 Image URL

 🏷 Title